 Manufacturing companies now sponsor competitions for data scientists to see how well their specific problems can be solved with machine learning.
-A recent one hosted by Kaggle, the most popular global platform for data science contests, challenged the participants to predict which manufactured parts will fail quality control, based on thousands of measurements and tests made for each component earlier along the assembly line.
+A recent one, hosted by Kaggle, the most popular global platform for data science contests, challenged competitors to predict which manufactured parts would fail quality control.
+The participants needed to base their predictions on thousands of measurements and tests that had been done earlier on each component along the assembly line.

 The competition was sponsored by Bosch, which is striving to trace causes of manufacturing defects back to specific steps in the production process, as well as support waste reduction by rejecting faulty components at early stages.
 The results of the competition are expected to improve product quality and lower costs.

 Modern manufacturing, despite being largely automated, is still heavily reliant on the human workforce.
 Machines perform tasks to perfection–when they are in a closed environment–but performing a precise job in a more changing environment requires a human specialist.

 In the near future, a large part of manufacturing could be taken over by robots that are flexible enough to cooperate with humans and perform tasks in a more human way.
 They will be able to adapt to both the changing environment and the object being produced.
 Democratization and productization are among today’s leading AI trends.